calebrob6/dfc2021-msd-baseline/README.md

 This repo contains implementations of several baseline for the ["Multitemporal Semantic Change Detection" (MSD) track](http://www.grss-ieee.org/community/technical-committees/data-fusion/2021-ieee-grss-data-fusion-contest-track-msd/) of the 2021 IEEE GRSS Data Fusion Competition (DFC2021).
 See the [CodaLab page](https://competitions.codalab.org/competitions/27956) for more information about the competition, including the current leaderboard!

-If you make use of this implementation in your own project or want to refer to it in a scientific publication, **please consider referencing this GitHub repository and citing our paper**:
+If you make use of this implementation in your own project or want to refer to it in a scientific publication, **please consider referencing this GitHub repository and citing our [paper](https://arxiv.org/pdf/2101.01154.pdf)**:
 ```
 @Article{malkinDFC2021,
   author  = {Kolya Malkin and Caleb Robinson and Nebojsa Jojic},
   title   = {High-resolution land cover change from low-resolution labels: Simple baselines for the 2021 IEEE GRSS Data Fusion Contest},
   year    = {2021},
-  journal = {arXiv (to appear)}
+  journal = {arXiv:2101.01154}
 }
 ```